abuhasan12/Data-Collection-Pipeline/README.md

 2. launch localhost:3000 in your browser (default username-password are admin-admin)
 3. Add prometheus datasource using url of YOUR_EC2_PUBLIC_IP:9090
 4. Create dashboards with visuals to monitor your docker containers.

+## CI/CD

+A CI pipeline was configured whenever there is a git push to this repository's main branch using github secrets and github actions and workflow.
+Check out the main.yml file in .github/workflows for the file configuration.
+Set up a CRON job in your EC2 instance to pull the latest image daily by running
+`sudo crontab -e`
+This will ask you to add the cron configuration in a text editor.
+Below is a sample:

+0 4 * * * sudo service docker restart
+5 4 * * * docker login
+10 4 * * * docker rm -vf $(docker ps -a -q)
+15 4 * * * docker rmi -f $(docker images -a -q)
+20 4 * * * docker pull abuh12/currys-laptop-scraper
+30 4 * * * docker run -d --env-file YOUR/ENV/FILE/PATH/.env abuh12/currys-laptop-scraper